oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    Please note that changing compatible parameter can't be reversed unlesss you restore the entire database backup, so plan accordingly.

-**5. Enable Database Archivelog mode.**
+**5. Enable database archivelog mode.**

-   Source Database must be running in ARCHIVELOG mode.
+   Source database must be running in ARCHIVELOG mode.

-   Source Database we have provisioned in this livelab is not running in ARCHIVELOG mode .
+   Source database we have provisioned in this livelab is not running in ARCHIVELOG mode .

    Please follow below document and enable ARCHIVELOG mode.